r0hit91314/image-compression-using-quad-tree/Readme.md

 ```
 This will generate an output file ***test.exe***.
 To run this file type ```./test```  or ```./test.exe``` in your terminal.
 ### Further Common Steps for any OS
 After this the programme will ask you the path of image which is to compressed.
 After you enter the required path, it will ask you if you want to proceed with default setting for image variance(a measure for image compression) or want to change it.
 After providing the required inputs the programme will display the original and compressed file.
-The compressed file will also be saved with a name ***modified.jpeg*** in the directory where code is present.
+The compressed file will also be saved with a name ***compressed_image.jpeg*** in the directory where code is present.

 ---
 ### Demonstration